-Assignment Calendar - see BlazeVIEW calendar for specific dates Week of: Activities:
+Assignment Calendar - see BlazeVIEW calendar for specific dates

-Week 1 Introduction to Inquiry Read Neuman textbook: Chapters 1 & 2 Submit a post in response to Discussion 1.
-Required, not graded.
-Read the assignment materials for Weeks 2 and 3.
-Sign up for a group.
+Week of: Activities:

-Weeks 2 and 3 The Nature of Qualitative Research Organize and conduct the Read-Observe-Analyze Project Draw upon your textbook and any other materials that you identify as germane to the assignment.
-Chapter 9 in Diane Nahl's workbook gives a simplistic, but informative overview on what qualitative research is and types of research (pp. 165-170).
+Week 1.
+Mon.
+August 13: Introduction to Inquiry

-Recommended starting points in the Neuman textbook:
+- Read Neuman textbook: Chapters 1 & 2 - Submit a post in response to Discussion 1.
+Required. - Read the assignment materials for Weeks 2 and 3. - Sign up for a group.

-Chapter 9 - section on content analysis (pp. 227-233) - for the Web site examination
+Weeks 2 & 3.
+Mon.
+August 20 -- Sun.
+September 2: The Nature of Qualitative Research

-Chapter 11 - section on observing and collecting data (pp. 287-296) - for library observation Chapter 12 - section on using historical data (pp.312-317) - primary vs. secondary sources You will find Background material, Project Guidelines, and a Handout on terminology in this week's folder.
+- Organize and conduct the Read-Observe-Analyze Project - Draw upon your textbook and any other materials that you identify as germane to the assignment. - Chapter 9 in Diane Nahl's workbook gives a simplistic, but informative overview on what qualitative research is and types of research (pp. 165-170). - Recommended starting points in the Neuman textbook: Chapter 9 section on content analysis (pp. 239-249) for the Web site examination Chapter 11 section on observing and collecting data (pp. 293-299) for library observation Chapter 12 section on using historical data (pp.333-338) primary vs. secondary sources - You will find Background material, Project Guidelines, and a Handout on terminology in this week's folder. - Prepare your Group Report according to the formatting and grading criteria on the BlazeVIEW course site. - Submit your finished Group Report using the BlazeVIEW Assignment Tool.

-Prepare your Group Report according to the formatting and grading criteria on the BlazeVIEW course site.
+DUE DATE: WED.
+September 5, 11:59 PM

-Submit your finished Group Report using the BlazeVIEW Assignment Tool.
-One-day grace period Later submissions lose points.
+Week 4.
+Mon.
+September 3: Ethics in Social Research

-Week 4 Ethics in Social Research Read Neuman textbook: Chapter 3 View material on the course site in this week's folder.
-Submit your post answering questions about ethics to Discussion 2.
-Later submissions lose points.
+- Read Neuman textbook: Chapter 3 - View material on the course site in this week"s folder. - Submit your post answering questions about ethics to Discussion 2.